QIICR/dicom4miccai-handson/gitbook/dicom-slicer.md

-# DICOM for storing analysis results
+# Using 3D Slicer for storing analysis results in DICOM

 In this component of the tutorial we will use 3D Slicer to segment DICOM images, calculate segmentation-based measurements, store the results as DICOM objects, and use those DICOM objects to re-load the analysis results.